Vietnam Cycling Tour

 Today riding from the historic junction of the Ho Chi Minh trail and Highway 12, where east and west bisect with the beautiful Truong Son Mountain range.
 The majestic scenery belies the area was once fiercely bombed during the war.
 Our cycling route includes scenic climbing over the Da Deo pass, crossing over the Truong Son mountain range, and a thrilling descent into Khe Gat (a former airbase), crossing the Xuan Son bridge, also a heavily bombed target, before reaching Dong Hoi for a well-deserved massage and dinner banquet

 After the mountains, our legs will welcome this mostly flat day on country roads meandering through villages, scenic pine forest, and eucalyptus plantations planted after the war.
 En route, we’ll pass over the historic Hien Luong Bridge over the Ben Hai River, the middle of which marked the the line of legendary DMZ that divided North and South Vietnam.

-In the afternoon we arrive in bucolic Hue, Vietnam most beautiful city set upon the Perfume River.
+In the afternoon we bike into bucolic Hue, Vietnam most beautiful city set upon the Perfume River.
 Tonight we’ll be hosted by an artist for dinner in her elegant villa.

 35-76 miles | +1,159 feet